saramcel/Group5_Final_Project/README.md

 We will use Tableau to funnel the findings of our ML model into geographic markers to show how these features affect the population.

 ### Interactive element(s)
+- Input of city and county locations to see personal community risk factors.
+- Input of personal identifiers to see highest personal self-risk facors.

 ## Project Management - Darin Myers
 Overall Project Management has been overseen by Darin Myers.
 Darin supervised and lead meeetings and discussions.
 He helped to streamilne discussions and verified progression as the project progressed.